Filter Quotient Model Structures: From the original to the filter quotient

 \begin{proof} Let us denote by $\comp_{X,Y,Z}\colon \Map_{\C}(X,Y) \times \Map_{\C}(Y,Z) \to \Map_{\C}(X,Z)$ the composition map of $\C$.
 Now, for three objects $X, Y, Z$ in $\C_\Phi$, we have the following map

-Here the bijection follows from the fact that filtered colimits commute with the monoidal structure.
+Here the isomorphism follows from the fact that filtered colimits commute with the monoidal structure.
 As each $\comp_{X\times U, Y \times U, Z \times U}$ is associative and unital, it follows that this composition map is associative and unital, as well. \end{proof}

-Of course we need to make sure that this enriched mapping object is compatible with the hom set in the filter quotient, which is the aim of the next lemma, the proof of which directly follows from the fact that compact objects commute with filtered colimits.
+Of course we need to make sure that this enriched mapping object is compatible with the hom set in the filter quotient, which is the aim of the next lemma, the proof of which directly follows from the fact that compact objects commute with filtered colimits, and our description of hom sets in filter quotient categories (\cref{thm:filtered colimits}).

 \begin{lemma} Let $(\V,\otimes_\V,I_\V)$ be a monoidal model category with filtered colimits, such that the unit $I_\V$ is compact.
 Then \end{lemma}

 We now want to construct an enriched tensor and cotensor on $\cM_\Phi$.
 This requires additional conditions on the enrichment category $\V$ and the filter $\Phi$.